stephenhouser/stephenhouser.github.io/_posts/the-usa/2018-04-17-the-united-states-v1.2.0-testing.md

 [![The United States][screenshot]][appstore]

 From the current development code, I've really only patched up problems with the [SVGKit](https://github.com/stephenhouser/SVGKit) that I use to display the map.
-For the moment I also removed [GameKit](apple gamekit) and achievements as the API has completely changed and I'm not sure the time investment in updating would be worth it.
+For the moment I also removed _Apple GameKit_ and achievements as the API has completely changed and I'm not sure the time investment in updating would be worth it.

 If you're interested in being a beta tester, drop me an email.
 I've got about a month to get things cleaned up and ready for release.